Nvidia Shield TV: 2017 version

 On January 16, 2017, Nvidia unveiled a refreshed version of the 16 GB Shield.
 It has a revised form factor with a smaller size but no microSD slot, and is supplied with Shield Experience Upgrade 5.0.
 A revised Bluetooth remote control with no headphone jack and replaceable CR2032 battery is now bundled, as well as an updated controller with an always-on microphone.
 The 2017 model contains the same Tegra X1 system-on-chip as the 2015 model.
 The 2017 Shield replaced the original 16 GB version.
-Nvidia continues to market the larger, 500 GB Shield Pro model.

 2019 version

 On October 28, 2019, Nvidia unveiled two new Shield TV models.
-Both models use the Tegra X1+ system-on-chip, ship with Android 9.0 "Pie", support Dolby Atmos and Dolby Vision, and include an updated remote control, and a new "AI-enhanced" upscaling system that can upscale high-definition video to 4K resolution.
+Both models use the Tegra X1+ system-on-chip, ship with Android 9.0 "Pie", support Dolby Atmos and Dolby Vision, and include a redesigned remote control, and a new "AI-enhanced" upscaling system that can upscale high-definition video to 4K resolution.
 The new base model uses a cylindrical form factor rather than a set-top box style, and has 2 GB of RAM and 8 GB of flash storage, expandable via MicroSD card (in place of USB ports).
 The Shield TV Pro uses the same set-top box form factor as the previous model, and includes 3 GB of RAM, 16 GB of flash storage, and two full-size USB 3.0 ports.
 A gamepad is no longer included.